Dizzout LogoDizzout

 Over the wing.
 That's the pivot point of the plane and the spot that moves least in turbulence.
 Avoid the back rows - motion is amplified there.
 Window seats also give you a horizon to look at, which lines up your eyes with what your inner ear feels.

-Will it work during turbulence?+
+Does sound therapy work during turbulence?+

 Yes, and that's where most people notice the biggest difference.
 Sound therapy doesn't depend on you being able to see the horizon - it works through whatever headphones you have on, including noise-canceling ones.